bring/lemon-block/README.md

 Installation guidelines can be found [here](https://metamask.io/).

-After installation you will need configure , the test accounts in the wallet .
+After installation you will need create an wallet and configure the test accounts in the wallet .

 **Step 1**: First switch to the network running on local on port 8545 from the Networks Dropdown.
 ![Alt Text](https://github.com/bring/ethbasiccontract/blob/master/images/Screenshot%202019-12-12%20at%2012.24.47.png)